 The work environment is different for citizens coming from other countries.
 Due to these differences and challenges, newcomers are unaware of this new working style.
-Initiative needs to be shown by the newcomers as the employers shouldn’t think that lack the drive to work.
+The initiative needs to be shown by the newcomers as the employers shouldn’t think that lack the drive to work.

-Taking feedback in this workplace needs to be learned.
+Taking feedback in this work needs to be learned.
 The communication style of giving feedback is indirect in nature.
-It can get really confusing as one may not be able to identify the hidden messages and may end up in not taking corrective actions thus damaging their careers.
+It can get really confusing as one may not be able to identify the hidden messages and may end up not taking corrective actions thus damaging their careers.

 The best way to avoid tension and obstacles is to have an understanding of other cultures.
 Learn to accept the differences, avoid making fast judgments, prevent conflicts at work, have an open mind, and reduce stress.
 Gaining visibility in such an environment is helpful.
 Tell people about the project you are undertaking.
 It’s good to make them aware to gain self-recognition rather than boasting.